itenium-be/blog-posts/javascript/2019-05-19-webassembly.md

 {% include post/image.html file="webassembly-v8-js-vs-wasm.png" desc="Inside V8" maxWidth="700px" %}

 - `js` input
-    - Ignition: Interpretes the JS text and runs it.
+    - Ignition: Interprets the JS text and runs it.
 While running, collects analytics data about how the code is behaving before TurboFan kicks in.
     - TurboFan: The optimizing compiler.
 - `wasm` input
     - Liftoff: The streaming WebAssembly compiler which generates machine code.